-Instead, here is a possible different view: it’s good for her, it’s good for children, and it’s good for society to since those children grow up with more supervision.
+Instead, here is a possible different view: it’s good for her, it’s good for children, and it’s good for society too since those children grow up with more supervision.

-And that means, in turn, less crime, better education and better future for them and society.
+And that means, in turn, less crime, better education, and a better future for them and society.

 However, in other passages, it is equally poor in basic psychology and human understanding.

-So here I say it: it’s wrong to say that women don’t care of what men think.
+So here I say it: it’s just plain wrong of Esther Vilar to say that women don’t care what men think.

-Women care, and care a lot, about what men think.
+Women do care, and care a lot, about what men think.